cctip/ccpayment-crypto-gateway-for-woocommerce/readme.txt

 == Installation ==

 * Upload the "ccpayment-payment-gateway-for-woocommerce" plugin to the /wp-content/plugins/ directory.
-(Or find the "ccpayment-payment-gateway-for-woocommerce" plugin in the WordPress plugin market and complete the installation.)
+(Or find the "ccpayment-crypto-gateway-for-woocommerce" plugin in the WordPress plugin market and complete the installation.)
 * Activate it through the "Plugins" menu in WordPress.
 * In the WooCommerce settings page, navigate to the Payment Gateways tab, then click the "Manage" button in the CCPayment.com option.
 * Check the "Enable cryptocurrency payments via CCPayment" box and complete the configuration, including the Merchant APP ID and APP Secret.